kenn/jquery-rails-cdn/README.md

 Changelog:

+* v0.3.0: Microsoft and Yandex are now always scheme-less.
+(Thanks to @atipugin)
+* v0.2.1: Use minified version for Yandex.
+(Thanks to @atipugin)
 * v0.2.0: (Incompatible Change) Google CDN is now always scheme-less.
 Add Yandex CDN for Russian users.
 (Thanks to @ai)
-* v0.1.0: Added `:google_schemeless` for sites that support both ssl / non-ssl
+* v0.1.0: Added `:google_schemeless` for sites that support both SSL and non-SSL.
 * v0.0.1: Initial release

 ## Installation